yuri-panchul/systemverilog-homework/README.md

 ./run_linux_mac.sh --wave
 ```

+GTKWave or Surfer has to be installed.

 ## 5. If you want to run lint (Linux, MacOS and WSL only)

 ```sh
 ./lint_linux_mac.sh --lint
 ```
-You can see the results in `lint.txt`
+You can see the results in `lint.txt`.
+Verilator has to be installed.

 ## 6. Running more advanced exercises starting Homework 3